gentzkowlab/GentzkowLabTemplate/README.md

 ### Getting started

-1. Clone the repository and move into the project directory:
+1. Clone the repository and move into its directory:

     ```sh
     git clone https://github.com/YourUsername/YourRepoName.git
     cd YourRepoName
     ```

-2. Run the setup script to create a local settings file (`local_env.sh`) and populate input files:
+2. Run the setup script to create the local settings file (`local_env.sh`), verify that local executables are correctly installed, and populate input files:

     ```sh
     bash setup.sh
+    ```

+3. Run the `run_all.sh` script to check that the template runs without error:
+    ```
+    bash run_all.sh
     ```

 ### Running modules